apache/doris/docs/en/administrator-guide/variables.md

 * `exec_mem_limit`

     Used to set the memory limit for a single query.
-The default is 2GB, in bytes.
+The default is 2GB, you can set it in B/K/KB/M/MB/G/GB/T/TB/P/PB, the default is B.

     This parameter is used to limit the memory that can be used by an instance of a single query fragment in a query plan.
 A query plan may have multiple instances, and a BE node may execute one or more instances.
 Therefore, this parameter does not accurately limit the memory usage of a query across the cluster, nor does it accurately limit the memory usage of a query on a single BE node.
 The specific needs need to be judged according to the generated query plan.